altmetric/cakefindr/03-service-discovery.md

 consul.service.consul.
 0 IN  A 10.0.0.21
 ```

 Okay, that's not too surprising.
-Consul and Nomad are both running on your local machine, so they resolve to `127.0.0.1`.
+Consul and Nomad are both running on your local machine, so they resolve to your local IP.
 But we don't know what port they're on!

 Fortunately, Consul supports [DNS SRV records](https://en.wikipedia.org/wiki/SRV_record) – these are special DNS records that can include additional information about resolved names.
 Importantly, this includes the port that they're running on!